Randomized Value Functions via Multiplicative Normalizing Flows: EXPERIMENTS

 Next, we consider a set of Atari games \citep{bellemare2013arcade} as a benchmark for high dimensional state-spaces.
 We compare MNF-DQN to standard DQN with $\epsilon$-greedy exploration, BBQN and NoisyDQN.
 We use the same network architecture for all agents, i.e three convolutional layers and two fully connected layers.
 For DQN, we linearly anneal $\epsilon$ from 1.0 to 0.1 over the first 1 million time-steps.
 For NoisyDQN, the fully connected layers are parameterized as noisy layers and use factorized Gaussian noise as explained in \citet{fortunato2017noisy}.
 For MNF-DQN and BBQ, in order to reduce computational overhead, we choose to consider only the parameters of the fully connected layers as stochastic variables and perform variational inference on them.
 We consider the parameters of the convolutional layers as deterministic variables and optimize them using maximum log-likelihood.
 For MNF-DQN, the normalizing flows are of length two for $q_\phi$ and $r_\theta$, with 50 hidden units for each step of the flow.
 To have a fair comparison across all algorithms, we fill the replay buffer with actions selected at random for the first 50 thousand time-steps.

 We use the standard hyper-parameters of DQN for all agents.
-MNF-DQN and BBQN have an extra hyper-parameter $\lambda$, the trade-off parameter between the log likely-hood cost and the regularization cost.
+MNF-DQN and BBQN have an extra hyper-parameter $\lambda$, the trade-off parameter between the log likelihood cost and the regularization cost.
 To tune $\lambda$, we run MNF-DQN and BBQN for $\lambda = \frac{\alpha}{|\mathcal{D}|}$ where $\alpha \in \{10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}, 10^{-2} \}$.
+As explained earlier, $|\mathcal{D}|$ is not good proxy for dataset size but it gives a good value range.
+We still tune the hyperparameter $\alpha$.
 We train each agent for 40 millions frames.
 We evaluate each agent on the return collected by the exploratory policy during training steps.
 Each agent is trained for 5 different random seeds.
 We plot in Figure~\ref{fig:atari} the median return as well as the interquartile range.

 From Figure~\ref{fig:atari} we see that across all games our approach provides competitive and consistent results.
 Moreover, the naive epsilon-greedy approach (DDQN) performs significantly worse than the exploration-based methods in most cases.
 MNF-DQN provides a boost in performance over the baselines in Gravitar, which is considered a \textit{hard exploration} and sparse reward game \citep{bellemare2016unifying}.
 BBQN fails completely for this game.
 In all the other \textit{hard exploration} games (Amidar, Alien, Bank Heist, and Qbert), the difference between MNF-DQN and the best performing baseline is minimal (within the margin of error).